bitmark-inc/autonomy-docs/MVA.md

     * recovery - security risk so reconstruct may be harmful.
 This gets back two of the 3 keys so a wallet sweep would be required
 * What are the endpoints?
     * iOS APP devices locked to some type of platform. subject to *recovery* dependent on the platform supplier
-    * Bitmark cluster initialisation management, container provisioning etc.
+    * Bitmark cluster initialisation management, Pod provisioning etc.
     * User services
-        * in app, in container, global bitmark provided services
+        * in app, in Pod, global bitmark provided services
         * connections to external entities (e.g., price feed)
-        * container/app are updated by Bitmark network
+        * Pod/app are updated by Bitmark network
         * cosigner signer services e.g. may require multiple human signers to approve
     * messaging protocol handles (versus pointers)
 * What are the communication protocol between endpoints?
     * HTTPS only for API
     * E2EE (whisper protocol) over HTTPS for APP→APP messaging
-    * HTTPS for APP→Container
+    * HTTPS for APP→Pod
         * future Tor with certificate authentication
         * would like distributed whisper over Tor